 Before we make this delicious Garden Skillet Supper … If you’re on Pinterest of Facebook, I’d sure appreciate it if you could use one of the buttons above!
 Thanks 🙂

-GARDEN TIME!
+GARDEN TIME means Garden Skillet Supper time!!
 Veggies are in full swing, making this a Southerner’s favorite part of summer.
 Yes folks, all of the heat and humidity are finally worth it when we get to bring in buckets of big juicy tomatoes, squash, and bell peppers.
 My stomach growls just thinking about it!